SeifAta/memoria-md/README.md

-# 🩺 MemoriaMD
+🩺 MemoriaMD

-**MemoriaMD** is an AI-powered adaptive clinical learning platform that transforms traditional lecture notes into personalized, interactive medical education experiences.
+MemoriaMD transforms static medical lecture notes into interactive clinical training.

-Instead of passively reading PDFs, students can practice with realistic clinical cases, receive examiner feedback, reinforce weak concepts, and generate personalized study material—all from their own lecture notes.
+Instead of passively reading PDFs or relying on generic AI chatbots, students practice with realistic AI-generated patients, receive structured examiner feedback, and reinforce weak concepts through personalized study material—all grounded in their own lecture notes.

+Built for the AMD Developer Challenge, MemoriaMD combines a modular multi-agent architecture with Gemma 3 27B Instruct to bridge the gap between classroom learning and real clinical reasoning.

 ---

+🎯 Why MemoriaMD?

+Most AI study tools summarize content or answer questions.

+MemoriaMD creates clinical experiences.

+Students don't simply ask an AI about heart failure—they interview a virtual patient presenting with heart failure, perform history taking, receive examiner feedback, and immediately revise the concepts they struggled with using personalized MCQs and flashcards.

+Every simulation is generated directly from the uploaded lecture, making practice focused, relevant, and personalized to the student's learning material.

+---

-# 🚀 Features
+🚀 Features

-### 🏥 Interactive Clinical Simulation
+🏥 Interactive Clinical Simulation

 Upload lecture notes and automatically generate: